Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence

-Then, the role of the Stokes automorphism becomes mapping the analytic continuation around $\Im\, \hbar =0$, which is its original purpose.
-This is, in fact, crucial for the completeness of our setting, since the physical quantities lie on the Stokes ray corresponding to $\Im\, \hbar = 0$, which is reached by the action of half-Stokes automorphism, i.e., $\mfrS^{\pm 1/2}_A$.
-As the time direction should not be affected by the direction of the $\Im\, \hbar \rightarrow 0^\pm$ limits, the Stokes automorphism must not be related to the time-reversal. \end{itemize}
+Then, the only role of the Stokes automorphism becomes mapping the analytic continuation around $\Im\, \hbar =0$, which is its original purpose.
+This is, in fact, crucial for the completeness of our discussion, since the physical quantities lie on the Stokes ray corresponding to $\Im\, \hbar = 0$, which is reached by the action of half-Stokes automorphism, i.e., $\mfrS^{\pm 1/2}_A$, and since the time direction should not be affected by the direction of the $\Im\, \hbar \rightarrow 0^\pm$ limits, the Stokes automorphism must not be related to the time-reversal. \end{itemize}